jamelink/GRE_template/README.md

 - subid_qsm.nii.gz
 - subid_t1.nii.gz
 - subid_r2s.nii.gz
-- subid_smwi.nii.gz,
+- subid_smwi.nii.gz
 - subid_mask.nii.gz

 4. Do visual QC on GRE-derived measures.
-Inspect visual html files in the 'qc' folder for all different types and remove subjects that do not look okay from the orig-folder and id_list.txt.
+Inspect html files in the 'qc' folder for all different types and remove subjects that do not look okay from the orig-folder and id_list.txt.
 Generate html-files by running:
 > qc_all.sh <main_dir>
 5. Run the preprocessing.
 This is a wrapper that submits subject-specfic preprocessing  (runtime ~1.5 hours per job).
 It depends on qsm_templ_preprocess_sub.sh.
 Preparing consists of BET, bias-field correction of T1, alignment of GRE-space to T1, and alignment to MNI-space.
 The command is:
-> preprocess_all <main_dir>
+> preprocess_all.sh <main_dir>
 6. If step 2 jobs are completed, run the main template creation.
 Runtime is ~4x8 hrs, but dependent on amount of subjects and how busy the cluster is.
 Command:
-> create_template <main_dir>
+> create_template.sh <main_dir>
 7. To normalize all subjects to template space, run register_all.sh This is a wrapper for submitting register_sub.sh jobs.
-> register_all <main_dir>
+> register_all.sh <main_dir>